Dart-Code/Dart-Code/README.md

 ## Analytics

-This extension reports some very basic events to help inform development decisions, such as:
+This extension reports some basic events and timings to help inform development decisions, such as:

-- When the extension is loaded
+- Extension is loaded
-- When you enabled/disable some features (eg. showTodos)
+- Some settings (TODOs shown, whether you're debugging all code / your code)
+- Timings (how long did extension take to load / how long till analysis server was ready)

 Included in the event is your platform (Win/Linux/Mac) and extension/Dart version numbers.